 He flew back, a surge of electricity fluttered all over his body and he became motionless on the ground.
 His hair also stopped glowing.

 “That’s impossible…” the female Mechanite said with a straight face, staring at her fallen comrade.

 She started to take out her blaster but I grabbed her arm to stop her.
-Once again she became electrified and fell to the ground.
+She became electrified and fell to the ground.

 “What the heck?”
-I asked looking at my hands.
-I saw I was wearing the ring Tammy gave me.
+I asked, looking at my hands.
+I realized I was wearing the ring Tammy gave me.